FarnoushSh/for-test/README.md

 # Usage
 * Run python DataLab.py.
-      * This loads the train and test datasetes.
+    +This loads the train and test datasetes.
-      * Makes some plots to visualize the data to find the outliers and missing values *plots give idea about the features related to the target variable *removes the outliers and missing values
+    -Makes some plots to visualize the data to find the outliers and missing values *plots give idea about the features related to the target variable *removes the outliers and missing values
     *balances the datasets